saymrwulf/stable-baselines3/notes.md

 2019-06-18T04:35:00 - Late-night bugfix on financial RL environment (stable-baselines3)
-2019-06-23T23:43:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2019-06-23T06:23:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)
+2019-06-23T23:43:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2019-06-23T06:23:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2019-06-23T01:10:00 - Minor doc updates: linking to article on quantization (stable-baselines3)